starstalker9160/CLPX/README.md

 # CLPX (CLiPboard eXchange)

-> 📌 Note
+> ⚠️ Warning
-> Currently still a WIP 🚧
+> Do not use this version, use (this)[https://github.com/starstalker9160/CLPX/tree/main] instead

 A (soon to be) universal clipboard manager.